Maharshi45/Data-Structure/README.md

 * O(nlogn) - base 2.
 We are repeatedly dividing the array in half during the splitting phase
 * Stable algorithm

-i. ### Splitting phase
+1. ### Splitting phase
   * Start with an unsorted array
   * Divide the array into two arrays, which are unsorted.
 The first array is the left array and the second array is the right array.
   * Split the right and left array into two arrays each
   * Keep splitting until all the arrays has only one element each - these arrays are sorted

-ii. ### Merging phase
+2. ### Merging phase
   * Merge every left/right pair of sibling arrays into a sorted array
   * After the first merge, we will have bunch of 2-element sorted arrays
   * Then merge those sorted arrays(left/right siblings) to end up with a bunch of 4-element sorted arrays
   * Repeat until you have a single sorted array
   * Not in-place algorithm.
 Uses temporary arrays